Autocracy and Human Rights

 - In-class presentation (20%): Students will research the political biographies of select dictators’ background (how s/he obtained office, major events and ruling style, and how s/he left office) and give a presentation to the class on their assigned date.
 Students will select the dictator they want to focus in the first week of class and no two students are allowed to present/research on the same dictator.

 Important note: The presentations should be no longer than 10 minutes.Grading will be based on clarity of exposition and quality of the content.
 Presenters are expected to be able to respond to questions from the audience.
 Students need to send the presentation via e-mail one day before.

 - Final essay (30%): Students are required to submit an essay on a chosen dynamic of authoritarian politics (co-optation, coercion, survival, economic performance, democratization).
 A good essay needs to present a good research question/puzzle, existing research on the topic and its main assumptions, arguments and findings.
 The students are encouraged to critically analyse these.
 Then, the students should engage with this literature in trying to provide their own argument(s) and offer examples to support their assertions.

 Important note: The word count of the essay is 3,000 words (including title, footnotes, and references).
-The essay is due by the last week of class (2nd December 2018).
+The essay is due at the end of the last week of class (2nd December 2018 at 6 PM).
 The students are encouraged to select their own research questions.
 The student can select their own research question for the essay, but they are encouraged to discuss it with their lecturer.